codeZeilen/wat/README.md

 zeitgeist (package): Zeitgeist is a service which logs the user's activities and events (files opened, websites visited, conversations held with other people, etc.) and makes the relevant information available to other applications.

+> wat /var/spool

+This directory contains data which is awaiting some kind of later processing.
+Data in /var/spool represents work to be done in the future (by a program, user, or administrator); often data is deleted after it has been processed.
 ```

 ## Installation